minils/EasySlideshow/README.md

 # EasySlideshow
-An easy slideshow based ob Qt.
+An easy slideshow based on Qt.